Shear measurement bias I: dependencies on methods, simulation parameters and measured parameters: Results

 \subsection{Bias dependencies on output parameters}

-In the previous sections we explored the bias dependencies on input properties.
-The advantage of using the input properties to study shear bias is that we know exactly the relation between the images and these properties, but it has the handicap that they cannot be observed.
-On the other hand, measured properties are the information that we can obtain from observations.
-Moreover the measured properties indirectly give information about potentially interesting combinations of input parameters.
-For example, an object can be measured measured as round because the input ellipticity parameter $q$ is close to $1$, but it can also be because the object is small and very sensitive to noise and pixelization.
-In this case, objects measured as round describe galaxies with a given distribution of sizes, fluxes and shapes that for different reasons make our estimators to predict them as round.
+In the previous sections, we explored the bias dependencies on input properties.
+The advantage of using the input properties to study shear bias is that we know precisely the relation between the images and these properties, but it has the handicap that they cannot be observed.
+On the other hand, measured properties are the information we can obtain from observations, which can then be used for calibration.

-In \Fref{fig:out_plots} we show shear bias as a function of the measured ellipticity (top), the orientation angle (middle) for galaxies with bulge and disk (left) and with only a bulge (right).
-We see very similar dependencies for both types of galaxies and both shear estimators.
-In the bottom panels we show the dependence of $m1$ (left) and $m_2$ (right) as a function of both the measured ellipticity and the measured orientation angle for the galaxies with only a bulge.
+In \Fref{fig:out_plots}, we show shear bias as a function of the measured ellipticity (top left) and the orientation angle (top right) for galaxies with a bulge and a disc.
+We see very similar dependencies for both shear estimators.
+In the bottom panels, we show the dependence of $m_1$ (left) and $m_2$ (right) as a function of both the measured ellipticity and the measured orientation angle for the galaxies with only a bulge for \ksb.

-Focusing on the top panels, $m$ depends strongly on the measured modulus of the ellipticity, $|\epsilon_{\rm out}|$, showing large biases for measured round objects that can be explained by the difficulties of defining the ellipticity of round objects as discussed in previous sections.
-But also small and dim galaxies show difficulties to be correctly measured, since they are more affected by noise and pixelization, being frequently wrongly estimated as round.
-On the bottom panels we can see a strong bias for the components that have been measured to be very small, so we see strong bias $m_1$ for galaxies with $\beta \sim 45^o$ and a strong bias $m_2$ for galaxies with $\beta \sim 0^o$.
-However, we have a small bias for the rest of the cases.
-This shows again the difficulty of measuring ellipticity components that are very small, but it can also mean that small images tend to be measured with a small ellipticity due to noise.
-Finally, in the bottom panels we see that shear bias depends on both properties at the same time, and we cannot determine the shear bias of the galaxies if we only take into account one of the properties, since for a fixed orientation angle (ellipticity) shear bias still depends strongly on ellipticity (orientation angle).
+We see that $m$ depends strongly on the measured modulus of the ellipticity, $|\epsilon_{\rm out}|$, showing large biases for measured round objects that can be explained by the difficulties of defining the ellipticity of round objects.
+However, small and dim galaxies are also difficult to measured correctly since they are more affected by noise and pixelization, being frequently but wrongly estimated as round.
+We also see a strong bias for the components that have been measured to be very small, so we see strong bias $m_1$ for galaxies with $\beta \sim 45^o$ and a strong bias $m_2$ for galaxies with $\beta \sim 0^o$.
+Finally, in the bottom panels we see that shear bias depends on both properties at the same time, and we cannot determine the shear bias of the galaxies if we only take into account one of the properties.